 Let’s dive straight in — and check what’s so hot about hot desking.

-The concept rose to prominence with the growing popularity of remote work and the hybrid model.
+The concept of hot desking rose to prominence with the growing popularity of remote work and the hybrid model.
 Many companies turn to hot desking for practical reasons, considering the increasing number of employees working from home and occasionally coming to the office.

-One of the basic purposes — and advantages — of hot desking is that it optimizes how your team is using the physical office space.
+One of the basic purposes — and advantages — of hot desking is that it optimizes how your team uses the physical office space.
 Rather than having numerous empty desks while a significant part of the workforce is working remotely, the available desks in the office can be put to maximum use.

 In times of pandemic, disinfection of office spaces needs to be more regular and thorough.
 Having a smaller workspace makes the cleaning process easier and faster.